awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateDataset.md

 Required: No

  ** [Schema](#API_CreateDataset_RequestSyntax) **   <a name="forecast-CreateDataset-request-Schema"></a>
 The schema for the dataset\.
 The schema attributes and their order must match the fields in your data\.
 The dataset `Domain` and `DatasetType` that you choose determine the minimum required fields in your training data\.
-For information about the required fields for a specific dataset domain and type, see [Predefined Dataset Domains and Dataset Types](howitworks-domains-ds-types.md)\.
+For information about the required fields for a specific dataset domain and type, see [Dataset Domains and Dataset Types](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-domains-ds-types.html)\.
 Type: [Schema](API_Schema.md) object
 Required: Yes